-Other accounts receivable primarily comprise the short-term portion of the debt of East Kazakhstan Energy Company LLP (EKEC) of Tenge 8,965,447 thousand for the shares of EKREC JSC, which were sold during 2017, as well as receivables from Tauba Invest LLP of Tenge 760,025 thousand.
+Accounts receivable primarily comprise the short-term portion of the debt of OESK Holding LLP (former - LLP VKEK) of Tenge 783,296 thousand for the shares of EKREC JSC, which were sold during 2017 (Refer to Note 8).

 The receivables from Tauba Invest LLP are secured by the pledge agreement for immovable property dated 26 April 2018.
-In the reporting period, Tauba Invest LLP paid off Tenge 222,961 thousand.
-Due to the lack of relevant information on Tauba Invest LLP in calculating the expected credit loss model, the Company assigned a 'SK D' rating and recognized an impairment of Tenge 183,865 thousand.
+In the reporting period, Tauba Invest LLP paid off Tenge 290,820 thousand.
+Due to the lack of relevant information on Tauba Invest LLP in calculating the expected credit loss model, the Company assigned a "SK D" rating, and recognized full impairment.